Did you know that approximately 15% of US citizens living in America use a private well to access drinking water?

-If hard water is not treated or softened for a long period of time then it will cause problems.
+If hardness is not treated or softened for a long period of time then it will cause problems.
 For instance, long term chronic hard water issues can create scale build up in your pipes, home appliances.
 Overtime, this can lead to the ineffective running of your home appliances and shorten their lifespan.
 Not to mention the ugly marks you get around your kitchen sinks, faucets and bathtub.

 2. Acidic Water

 Yes, acid rain is real.
 It can runoff from nearby mining operations, industrial locations and it’s even possible for plant life to drop your water’s pH levels.